lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: DP0.3 catalog searches failing
+summary: Brief outage during normal Patch Thursday upgrades
 env:
   - idfprod
   - idfint
+ttl: 1hr
-enabled: false
+enabled: true
 ---

-There is a problem with the database serving DP0.3 data that is being investigated by infrastructure staff which is why DP0.3 queries are currently failing.

-When the issue has been shown to be resolved, this message will be removed.
+There is a brief outage due to an upgrade requiring a database migration.

 Apologies for the inconvenience.
+We roll updates every week and endeavour to do no-downtime updates, but sometimes they are unavoidable.